-Disclaimer: I was invited to a tasting by Monplaisir Macarons.
-All food was complimentary but opinions are my own.
+Disclaimer: All ice cream was complimentary but opinions are my own.

 I’ve been seeing ube flavours popping up in Vancouver this year and my fellow food blogger Foodgressing (check out her giveaway!), has just launched her own collaboration flavour, ube and coconut, with Amato Gelato Cafe/Mario’s Gelati.
 Located near Olympic Village, they are one of Vancouver’s first gelato stores and have 200+ flavours on rotation.